-No long-term adverse effects on the region's socioeconomic conditions would be expected.
-Some short-term benefits would occur during each training event due to increased expenditures for auto fuel, rental cars, hotels, and meals.
-Property values near DMAFB have not experienced decreases as dramatic as those of other properties in the outlying portions of the City of Tucson or Pima County, suggesting that existing aircraft operations have not changed property values.
-Consequently, the slight change in noise contours would not be expected to significantly impact property values.
-Since no displacement or relocation of houses or community facilities (e.g., churches, schools, parks) would occur, no adverse effects on community cohesion would be expected.
-There would be no additional disproportionately high and adverse impacts on minority and low-income populations or children near DMAFB compared to those impacts associated with the No Action Alternative.
-In addition, no additional risks to children would be expected.
+16 No long-term adverse effects on the region's socioeconomic conditions would be expected.
+17 Some short-term benefits would occur during each training event due to increased expenditures 18 for auto fuel, rental cars, hotels, and meals.
+Property values near DMAFB have not 19 experienced decreases as dramatic as those of other properties in the outlying portions of the 20 City of Tucson or Pima County, suggesting that existing aircraft operations have not changed 21 property values.
+Consequently, the slight change in noise contours would not be expected to 22 significantly impact property values.
+Since no displacement or relocation of houses or 23 community facilities (e.g., churches, schools, parks) would occur, no adverse effects on 24 community cohesion would be expected.
+There would be no additional disproportionately high 25 and adverse impacts on minority and low-income populations or children near DMAFB 26 compared to those impacts associated with the No Action Alternative.
+In addition, no additional 27 risks to children would be expected.

 Public safety risks would not be measurably impacted under any of the alternatives.
 The risk factors for F-16 and A-10 aircraft, which would compose approximately 70 percent of the aircraft participating in the training activities, are extremely low.
 Similarly, the Air Force has conducted training with visiting units at DMAFB for over 35 years without a single major mishap and this successful safety record is expected to continue.
-The A-7 aircraft that crashed in 1978 resulting in a Class A mishap was assigned to the 357th Tactical Fighter Training Squadron and was not from a visiting unit.
-Compliance with DMAFB standard flying procedures, as well as other standard operating procedures established by the 162 WG Det 1 for OSB, would further enhance the safety of Total Force Training events.
-These training activities would fit within the capacity of existing airspace and ranges and would require scheduling with the appropriate airspace and range managers.
-The slight shift in the 65 dBA DNL contour would not be expected to result in measurable adverse effects on public health.
+The A-7 aircraft that crashed in 1978 resulting in a Class A mishap was assigned to the 357th Tactical Fighter Training Squadron and was not

+1 from a visiting unit.
+Compliance with DMAFB standard flying procedures, as well as other 2 standard operating procedures established by the 162 FW Det 1 for OSB, would further 3 enhance the safety of Total Force Training events.
+These training activities would fit within the 4 capacity of existing airspace and ranges and would require scheduling with the appropriate 5 airspace and range managers.

-There would be no adverse effect on historic properties as a result of implementation of any alternative.
+7 There would be no adverse effect on historic properties as a result of implementation of any 8 alternative.

-A summary of the alternatives and their anticipated effects is presented below in Table ES-1.
+10 A summary of the alternatives and their anticipated effects is presented below in Table ES-1.

 Table ES-1.
-Summary of Impacts Associated with Each Alternative

-,, Im pacts

-Alternative # Sorties Foreign Aircraft Noise Air Quality Socioeconomic Issues Environmental Justice Safety Cultural Resources

-No Action 1,408 Yes 0 0 0 • 0 0

-Alternative 1 2,326 Yes • • 0 • • 0

-Alternative 2 2,134 Yes • • 0 • • 0
+Summary of Impacts Associated with Each Alternative щ E Impacts Alternative # Sorties Foreign Aircraft Noise Air Quality Socioeconomic Issues Environmental Justice Safety Cultural Resources No Action 1,408 Yes 0 0 Ø \overline{ullet} 0 Ø Alternative 1 2,326 Yes \odot Ø \overline{ullet} \odot 0 Alternative 2 2,134 Yes ۲ ۲ Ø ۲ ۲ 0

-\bigcirc = no or negligible effect \bigcirc = minor effect \bigcirc = moderate effect \bigcirc = major effect
+13 \odot = no or negligible effect \odot = minor effect \bigcirc = moderate effect \blacksquare = major effect

-Conclusion: The data presented in the EA documents that the proposed update and implementation of the Total Force Training Mission at DMAFB would not result in significant adverse impacts on the area's human and natural environment.
-Therefore, no additional environmental analysis (i.e., Environmental Impact Statement) is warranted.
+15 Conclusion: The data presented in the EA documents that the proposed update and 16 implementation of the Total Force Training Mission at DMAFB would result in insignificant 17 adverse impacts on the area's human and natural environment.
+Therefore, no additional 18 environmental analysis (i.e., Environmental Impact Statement) is warranted.